Expert in Medicare Fraud Defense Attorney

-Michael J. Khouri has been practicing law in Orange County for over 30 years and is considered an expert in Medicare fraud defense.
+Michael J. Khouri, a medicare fraud attorney, has been practicing law in Orange County for over 30 years and is considered an expert in Medicare fraud defense.

 Let us use our 30 years of experience to help your legal case.

 Please fill out the form and we will get back to you shortly.